flare-foundation/governance-proposals/FIP/FIP_16.md

 The upcoming FAssets upgrade simplifies the minting process by removing the need for two transactions and allowing minting directly to the core vault.
 As well as decreasing the minting time, this upgrade greatly increases the bridging capability.
-Additionally, it adds a layer of extendability, allowing users to compose bridging together with immediate transaction execution within the context of the Flare Smart Accounts.
+Furthermore, it adds a layer of extendability, allowing users to compose bridging together with immediate transaction execution within the context of the Flare Smart Accounts.
 The change in minting decreases the reliance on FAsset agents and changes their role to performing redemptions only.
 As the new deposit mechanism does not depend on the capital lockup from the agent side, its cost decreases.
 Instead of removing the minting fee, the existing fee will be reallocated to FIRE.